Sawtaytoes/Smart-Home-Services/packages/LIFX-Controller/README.md

 	protocol: 'http',                             // Using `https` requires valid certificates.
 	hostname: '0.0.0.0',                          // Can be 0.0.0.0 for binding to all ports.
 	port: 3000,                                   // Port of webserver.
-	// proxyPort: 3001,                           // Optional.
-Will be `port + 1` if not defined.

 	apiToken: '',                                   // API key from your LIFX Cloud account: https://cloud.lifx.com/settings }